jontte75/greenhouse/README.md

-# README #
+# Greenhouse Project #

-This project contains source and frizing of project greenhouse automation
+This project contains source and frizing of a project to automate a small greenhouse.

 ### What is this repository for? ###